ninagroop/ninagroop/content/pages/coaching/index.md

 * Do you want to encounter your authentic self and discover your dreams?
 * Do you want to free yourself from a toxic relationship, unhealthy habits, or negative thought patterns?

 Coaching is a dynamic one-on-one process that will help you encounter your true self and forge a path toward the life you want to live.
-If you're looking for support, accountability, momentum, and breakthroughs, then let's talk.
+If you're looking for support, accountability, momentum, and breakthrough, then let's talk.

 Schedule your free, no-obligation introductory session to learn how we can work together to turn the page and help you write your next chapter.